sirasmu/CommandLineFun/using_vim.md

 Edit vimrc file: `:e $MYVIMRC`

 Now you might be into tabs or spaces.
 I prefer 4 spaces, but my Vim currently uses a tab that is first of all is super annoying because tab characters are basically one character that looks like 8 spaces.
-To change tabs to spaces you can edit the vimrc file. ?????
+To change tabs to spaces you can edit the vimrc file.

-Or just write in last-line: `:set tabstop=4` http://vim.wikia.com/wiki/Converting_tabs_to_spaces
+Add the following line at the end of the vimrc file: `set expandtab ts=4 sw=4 ai`